-B.2A(MRR) XJ823 - Tom Stoddart, Solway Aviation Society, Carlisle Airport, Cumbria
+B.2A(MRR) XJ823 - Tom Stoddart, Solway Aviation Museum, Carlisle Airport, Cumbria

 Find other photos of XJ823 on the following sites:

 Air-Britain - Airliners.net - Airplane-Pictures.net - flickr.com - WorldAirPics.com - JetPhotos.net - PlanePictures.net